 Some overseas online casinos readily accept real-money wagers from Missourians without holding the required operator and supplier licenses from the MGC.
 Missouri authorities have no history of prosecuting recreational players for engaging in online gambling activities on such offshore sites.

 Daily fantasy contests are legal in the Show-Me State and have been regulated since 2016 under the Missouri Fantasy Sports Consumer Protection Act.
-The Missouri Gaming Commission grants licenses to approved DFS operators, examines the applications of prospective licensees, and imposes sanctions on those who violate the above-mentioned legislation.
+The Missouri Gaming Commission grants licenses to approved DFS operators, examines the applications of prospective licensees, and imposes sanctions on those who violate the above legislation.

 Sports Betting in Missouri